Launching your new brand internally

 Developing a new brand identity is an exciting journey.
 But how do you share the vision with your team and ultimately create internal brand ambassadors?
 Here are our top tips for crafting a memorable internal campaign.

-A shiny new brand is certainly something to shout about.
-The big idea, once an unpolished notepad sketch, has been transformed into a visual stamp you can proudly share with the world.
-The brand marque is ready, the proposition is clear and the strategy has been defined.
-So, what’s next?
 The logical step for some would be to market your brand to your customers, and indeed this is important.
 But what about internal marketing?
 Sharing your journey, and revealing the grand finale to your employees communicates the importance of the brand, and could have a bigger impact than you’d think.

-1. Plan your internal launch campaign.
+1. Plan your campaign.

 Often overlooked, an internal campaign is just as important as external activity.
 The aim is to create an emotional connection between your employees and your brand.
 Sending an email to the team with a presentation attached is unlikely to inspire employees, but a personal delivery will have a far higher chance of engagement.
 Employees need to become invested and a part of the new identity.
 Without this involvement, there may be issues with brand pride, consistency and principles, which can weaken the brand and create a disjointed visual and strategic identity.

-2. Share the brand vision.
+2. Share the vision.

 Pick the right moment to launch your new brand internally.
 Get the team together to share the journey, explaining your initial decision to rebrand and the path you took to get there.
 Think about the key messages you want your team to take away – your company’s mission, vision and tone of voice – are these remaining the same or have they evolved?
 Looking at these as a starting point can help to strengthen your delivery and lay the foundations before unveiling the new visual identity.

-3. Talk the team through the visuals.
+3. Talk them through the visuals.

 Your brand’s visual journey is important.
-Logo design, colour palettes, fonts, photography and applications are all essential elements that can help transform and unite employee thinking, and ensure everyone understands how you want to present the company.
+Logo design, colour palettes, fonts, and applications are all essential elements that can help transform and unite employee thinking, and ensure everyone understands how you want to present the company.
 Think about the first time you were taken through the strategy behind the new creative route – can you recreate that for them?
 Or can you ask the designer to come in and take them on that creative journey for you?

 4. Create some hype.

-Moleskine notebooks, mugs, pens, shirts, posters… They may seem like gimmicks but new collateral gives your team something tangible that allows them to start using and owning the new brand immediately.
+Moleskin notebooks, mugs, pens, shirts, posters… They may seem like gimmicks but new collateral gives your team something tangible that allows them to start using and owning the new brand immediately.
 They will act as brand guardians and need to get to grips with it as quickly as possible.
 And who doesn’t love a new notebook?

 5. It’s a team effort.